Property refurbishment Loans for light, mid and heavy refurbishment works

 Details Of Your Income And Expenditures

 Some refurbishment finance providers require a list of all your income and expenditures to evaluate your eligibility for the loan.
 Provide an updated version of this document to guarantee your approval for the finance.

-If the loan will come short, it is also imperative to declare the presence or absence of a contingency fund.
-Lenders are not just concerned about getting their loan interests.
-They also aim to assure the achievement of your refurb goals.
+If the loan comes short, it is also imperative to declare the presence or absence of a contingency fund.
+Lenders are not just concerned about getting their loan interest.
+They also aim to ensure the achievement of your refurb goals.

 Upon submission of the application form and other requirements, you can expect a response from the lender within 24 hours.
 Once your loan is approved, it could be made available within a week or two.

 Terms of the loan will be agreed upon with the lender.
-Moreover, you will have the option of paying the interest rates as a roll-up after clearing the loan.
+Moreover, you can pay the interest rates as a roll-up after clearing the loan.

-Our bridging loan specialists have access to 200 UK bridging loan providers that have their own property refurbishment finance products.
+Our bridging loan specialists can access 200 UK bridging loan providers with their own property refurbishment finance products.
 We will assist you in finding affordable rates and the most competitive refurbishment loan for your investment property.